MauricioGB1/Challenge1-Accessibility/README.md

 ## Tests

-- Testing using Chrom Development tools to inspect each element for accesibility acceptance
+- Testing using Chrom Development tools to inspect each element for accesibility acceptance.